So hi there again from the EIB Northern Command, Midtown Manhattan.

 Should that somehow hold sway?

-Uh that answer is no.
+That answer is no.

 And here's why.

-The death penalty is a societal statement that says, Because we cherish innocent life, we're going to take yours because it is not innocent life.
+The death penalty is a societal statement that says, because we cherish innocent life, we're going to take yours because it is not innocent life.

 It's not about just him.